cguardia/ZODB-Documentation/book/transactions.rst

 The best part is that this transaction mechanism is not tied to the ZODB and can be used in Python applications as a general transaction support library.
-Beacuse of this and also because understanding the transaction package is important to use the ZODB correctly, this chapter describes the package in detail and shows how to use it outside the ZODB.
+Because of this and also because understanding the transaction package is important to use the ZODB correctly, this chapter describes the package in detail and shows how to use it outside the ZODB.